Quick Overview

 Concerts in Ephesus

 The theater of Ephesus has always been the scene of important events throughout history.
 Theatrical activities and gladiatorial battles organized by Roman senators came to life in this important scene.
-The Great Theater of Ephesus, which has been renovated in modern times, has hosted the performances of famous singers due to its biblical importance as well as reflecting the richness of history.
-Elton John, Sting, Luciano Pavarotti, Bryan Adams, Ray Charles, Jose Carreras, and Diana Ross are some of those well-known artists who performed here.
+The Great Theater of Ephesus, which has been renovated in modern times, has hosted the performances of famous singers due to its biblical importance, as well as reflecting the richness of history.
+Elton John, Sting, Ray Charles, and Jose Carreras are some of the well-known artists who performed here.

 The Grand Theater of Ephesus After Dark

-As of 2024, the ancient city of Ephesus is open for visitors until 22:30 (The last entrance is 21:30).
+The ancient city of Ephesus is open for visitors until 21:00 (The last entrance is 20:00).
 The streets of the city and highlights such as the Library of Celsus, the Great Theatre, and the Temple of Hadrian have been illuminated to create a wonderful ambiance.
 Please note that the city lights are turned on at 19:00.
 Evening visits are only accessible through the lower Ephesus gate.

 Useful Links: Ephesus Opening Hours, Ephesus Admission Fee, Ephesus Evening Visit Guide, Ephesus Evening Tours